 While many of us celebrate fall at festivals with pumpkin patches, hayrides and petting zoos, down in Louisiana they celebrate a bit differently.
 Rooted deeply within the Cajun and Creole cultures, Boucheries are a fall culinary tradition.

-At a Boucherie, a hog is butchered, beers are drawn and zydeco music lingers in the air as butchers and chefs do the work traditionally done by neighbors and family.
-As the pig is broken down, the different cuts are taken to separate cooking stations, each set up to prepare a certain recipe.
-They work to ensure that each part of the hog is used, so the results typically include headcheese, backbone stew, frasseurs (organ soup), andouille sausage, BBQ ribs and loin, boudin, and cracklins.
+As the pig is broken down, the different cuts are taken to separate cooking stations, each set up to prepare a recipe specific to each cut.
+They work to ensure that each part of the hog is used, so the results typically include headcheese, backbone stew, frasseurs (organ soup), andouille sausage, barbecue ribs and loin, boudin, and cracklins.

 Mentioned in this post: